Bristol Together Championships

 Primary schools are twinned with other schools from totally different communities to their own.

 Together they form a joint team and compete at the Bristol Together Championships annual tournament.
-In the lead up to the tournament the five year 5 children, one of whom must be female, participate in four training sessions, two hosted at each school.
+In the lead up to the tournament the five year 5 children, made up of both boys and girls, and participate in four training sessions, two hosted at each school.

 Many schools use the sessions as an opportunity to not only have the 1 hour football skills sessions together, but to also extend it to have lunch or share their schools environment with each other deepening the team bond.